Lucas-Azedo/FinanceControl/README.md

 - [ ] Export (PDF)
 - [ ] Endpoints for Graphs (transactions/summary , transactions/by-category , transactions/monthly);
 - [ ] Pagination for Listing (?page=0&size=10&sort=date,desc.)
-- [ ] PUT methods for all Services and Controllers
-- [ ] Refactor UserUpdateService to use both request and response DTOs

 #### 🧪 Testing
 - [ ] 50%